BC-SECURITY/Long-Live-The-Empire/Exercise 3 - Module Execution/Exercise 3.md

 For this exercise, we will use the Kali box and Workstation 1.
 We will be diving into practical aspects of module execution on Agents.
 We'll start by operating an interactive shell, proceeding to list and inject into processes, then moving on to executing Binary Object Files (BOF).

 # Interact with Agent
 In this section, you will learn how to effectively interact with an agent within Starkiller.
-This involves various steps from operating an interactive shell to executing Binary Object Files (BOF).
+This involves various steps, from operating an interactive shell to executing Binary Object Files (BOF).
 It will give you hands-on experience and demonstrate the depth of functionalities an agent offers.

 1. On the Agents tab of Starkiller, click on the name of the agent to interact with it.